GlotPress/GlotPress/.github/CONTRIBUTING.md

 ## Setting up

 1. Clone this git repository on your development system.
 This is commonly inside your WordPress development site in the `wp-content/plugins/` directory.
-2. Install [PHPUnit](https://phpunit.de/).
-We recommend using version 4.5, as that's the most current version that is compatible with all PHP versions we check against, and thus Travis is using that version.
-3. Activate the plugin.
+2. Activate the plugin.
-4. Visit `http://local.sitename/glotpress` to start using GlotPress. `local.sitename` is the domain where your development WordPress site runs, dependent on configuration.
+3. Visit `http://local.sitename/glotpress` to start using GlotPress. `local.sitename` is the domain where your development WordPress site runs, dependent on configuration.

 ### Alternative: wp-env